hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter2.md

 A rueful smile tugged at the edges of his lips.
 “More or less.”

 “Well.
 Good advice, but incomplete.
-I don’t know if you’ve heard about the Bangtan Brothers yet?”
+I don’t know if you’ve heard about the Brethren yet?”

 “Oh, I’ve heard of them.”